Georgina Borri: Producing

-She also launched a career as an events and musical producer, with the promotion of "Nardós y Azucenas: Juegos Infantiles Tradicionales" ("Tuberoses and Lillies: Children's Traditional Games") and the alnum "Canciones Para Juguar" ("Songs to Play Along To"), both geared towards children.
+She also launched a career as an events and musical producer, with the promotion of "Nardós y Azucenas: Juegos Infantiles Tradicionales" ("Tuberoses and Lillies: Children's Traditional Games") and the album "Canciones Para Juguar" ("Songs to Play Along To"), both geared towards children.

 She also produced a major hit show for canal 11, the midday show "Ellas al Mediodia" ("Women at Midday"), which was co-hosted by, among others, Camille Carrion, Angela Meyer, Margot Deben and Carmen Belen Richardson.

 Borri has also worked as a playwright.

 Legal problems

 During 2017, Borri was involved in a hit and run allegations case, her accuser was her neighbor, a lady who said Borri hit her with her car.
 Borri lost $20,000 dollars defending herself.

 Oscar Lopez Rivera protest

 During 2013, Borri was among several celebrities who went into a mock jail cell for half an hour to protest the jailing of Puerto Rican independence advocate Oscar Lopez Rivera.
 Others who joined in the protest included former Puerto Rican governor Anibal Acevedo Vila, Norma Burgos of the pro-statehood party and activist Tito Kayak.
 Borri protested at an activity in her adopted hometown of Caguas.